harryxu/dserver/data/puppet/modules/apache/README.md

 #####`service_name`

 Name of the Apache service to run.
-Defaults to: 'httpd' on RedHat, 'apache2' on Debian, and 'apache22' on FreeBSD.
+Defaults to: 'httpd' on RedHat, 'apache2' on Debian and Gentoo, and 'apache22' on FreeBSD.

+#####`service_manage`

+Determines whether the HTTPD service state is managed by Puppet .
+Defaults to 'true'.

+#####`service_restart`

+Determines whether the HTTPD service restart command should be anything other than the default managed by Puppet.
+Defaults to undef.

 #####`trace_enable`